U.S. flag

 1. Some scammers falsely represent themselves as OVC Director Kristina Rose and attempt to obtain personal information or money.
 OVC will never contact you this way.

-2. Other scammers may represent themselves as law enforcement, such as INTERPOL, the FBI, or the Financial Crimes Enforcement Network and claim you have supported a terrorist network, such as Boko Haram.
-Law enforcement will not demand you pay immediate fines if you have not been convicted of a crime following a trial or plea agreement.
+2. Other scammers may represent themselves as law enforcement, such as INTERPOL, the FBI, or the Financial Crimes Enforcement Network, and claim you have supported a terrorist network, such as Boko Haram.
+Law enforcement will never demand you pay immediate fines if you have not been convicted of a crime following a trial or plea agreement.

 Then after you have been scammed, you may be contacted again to let you know that you are eligible for victim compensation or victim restitution from OVC and they may attempt to defraud you out of more money.
 OVC will never offer you victim compensation or restitution this way.

-There are other ways our office’s name may be used in scams.
+There are other ways our office’s name or the SSA’s name may be used in scams.
 Be wary.
-OVC will never demand money from you or threaten you with legal or criminal action if you do not pay.
+Neither OVC nor the SSA will demand money from you or threaten you with legal or criminal action if you do not pay.

 View the Federal Trade Commission's How to Spot, Stop, & Report Government Imposter Scams infographic for information on avoiding and responding to these scams.